-On your school website governor information needs to be presented to meet the statutory school website requirements.
-There's lots of useful and helpful information that should be published listed in the requirements.
-However there's more to your governing body than their pecuniary interests and meeting attendance records.
+Your school website governor information needs to be presented to meet the statutory school website requirements.
+There's lots of useful and helpful information that should be published.
+However there's more to your governing body than the statutory content.
+Their pecuniary interests and meeting attendance records are only a small part of their story.
 In this post we'll review how to most effectively present your school website governor information to enhance your website, and show the important role your school governors hold.

 Technically part of the statutory requirements but worth an additional mention.
-The statutory governor information published on your school website needs to be provided in a ‘readily accessible’ form.
+The statutory governor information published on your school website needs to be provided in a ‘readily accessible’ format.

 The DfE have defined this as: